O'Fallon, Missouri, names 29-year department veteran as new police chief

 O'FALLON, Mo. — Officials here appointed a longtime officer and commander to be the new police chief.

 Maj.
-John Neske had been serving as the department's interim leader since Chief Philip Dupuis resigned from the post in June.
+John Neske had been serving as the department's interim leader since Chief Philip Dupuis resigned in June.

 Neske, appointed Thursday, plans to serve in the post until May 31, when he will retire and an internal candidate would be appointed to replace him, O'Fallon Mayor Bill Hennessy said in a news release.